 It’s a tough, competitive world out there.
 BlackBerry failed miserably to compete with iOS and Android mobile devices in both phones and tablets.
 But, BlackBerry has held on to much of their corporate market because their phones have the security features that corporations and governments want.

-Now this part of the market for both BlackBerry and Apple is under attack from the “Samsung Approved For Enterprise” (SAFE) program.
-According to Stephanie Blanchard, assistant editor of the Mobile Enterprise blog, Samsung “is aggressively going after business with a worldwide brand campaign for specific verticals.”
-The initial verticals chosen for this campaign are retail, healthcare, education and hospitality.
+Now, this part of the market for both BlackBerry and Apple is under attack from the “Samsung Approved For Enterprise” (SAFE) program.
+According to Stephanie Blanchard, assistant editor of the Mobile Enterprise blog, Samsung “is aggressively going after the business with a worldwide brand campaign for specific verticals.”
+The initial verticals chosen for this campaign are retail, healthcare, education, and hospitality.
 And, as part of its strategy, Samsung doesn’t even mention Android in most of its ads for SAFE.

 The latest enhancement of the SAFE program is a feature called Samsung Knox, which allows users to divide the use of their phone in half: one half for personal and one half for work.
 By making the latest versions of Android much more secure, and adding features that appeal to business users, Samsung is hoping to have enterprise buyers take a serious look at their brand of mobile devices.
 The SAFE program includes an impressive list of features, making the platform far more MAM- and MDM-friendly.
 Download a PDF of the full set of SAFE features, or notice a few of our favorites:

 - Blacklisting and Whitelisting Management for SSID and Bluetooth devices and profiles